Australian Grand Prix: Repeat winners (drivers)

-Drivers in bold are competing in the Formula One championship in the current season.
+Drivers in bold are competing in the Formula One championship 2026.

 A pink background indicates an event which was not part of the Formula One World Championship.

 Four-time World Drivers' Champion Alain Prost was the only driver to win the race in both World Championship and domestic formats.
 Prost won the Australian Drivers' Championship 1982 race, driving a Formula Pacific Ralt RT4, before winning in Adelaide in 1986 and 1988 in Formula One.

 Australian driver Lex Davison and German driver Michael Schumacher are the most successful drivers in the 88-year history of the event taking four wins each, while Ferrari has been the most successful constructor with fourteen victories.